Seal Island Bridge: Closures due to wind

 Due to the bridge's height and location in a deep valley that can funnel winds, the Seal Island Bridge occasionally is closed to high-sided vehicles such as transport trucks.
 There have been a number of incidents on the bridge over the years with winds toppling transport trucks.
-At times these closures can last for a number of hours, causing traffic to back up.
+These closures can last for a number of hours, causing traffic to back up.
 RCMP will stop high-sided vehicles at the bridge and inform they cannot cross.
 At times as many as 15 to 20 transport trucks can be lined up, waiting for conditions to improve so they can make the crossing.

 Controversy

 The location of the bridge had proven controversial.
 It replaced two ferry services crossing the Great Bras d'Or; one at the northeastern end between New Campbellton-Big Bras d'Or, and the other at the southwestern end at Big Harbour-Ross Ferry.

 For political reasons, it was decided to place the bridge halfway between the two ferry services on account of an outcry by communities fearing the loss of their transportation links.
-Unfortunately, this required an extensive modification to the Trans-Canada Highway route on the eastern slope of Kelly's Mountain (240 m high), resulting in a 180° "switchback".
+This required an extensive modification to the Trans-Canada Highway route on the eastern slope of Kelly's Mountain (240 m high), resulting in a 180° "switchback", and the decision has been blamed for accidents on this stretch of highway.

-A safer alternative to continue the highway further east on a gradual descent of Kelly's Mountain toward New Campbellton, crossing at the northern end of the Great Bras d'Or channel was rejected.
-Likewise, a route between Beinn Bhreagh and Kempt Head at the extreme southwestern end of the channel (much wider waterway but avoiding Kelly's Mountain altogether) was never considered.
-A number of serious accidents have occurred on Kelly's Mountain and at the switchback at the base of the grade over the years, as many as six or seven accidents taking place in some years.